Freight Shipping from Boston to St. Louis

 How much does it cost to ship freight from Boston to St. Louis?

-Full truckload (FTL) rates from Boston, MA to St. Louis, MO currently range from $2,896-$3,570 for a standard dry van load over the 1,347-mile route.
+Full truckload (FTL) rates from Boston, MA to St. Louis, MO currently range $2,896-$3,570 (roughly $2.15-$2.66 per mile over 1,347 miles).
 LTL shipments typically cost $941-$1,545 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boston to St. Louis?